Kobe New Transit 2000 series

 The Kobe New Transit 2000 series (神戸新交通2000型) is an automated guideway transit (AGT) vehicle used for passenger service on the Port Island Line (Port Liner) of the Kobe New Transit.
-The trains were introduced on February 2, 2006 to coincide with the extension of the Port Island Line to the newly opened Kobe Airport.
-The series is a successor to the 8000 series trains that has run on Port Liner since the line's opening in 1981.
+The trains were introduced on February 2, 2006, to coincide with the extension of the Port Island Line to the newly opened Kobe Airport.
+The series is a successor to the 8000 series trains that ran on Port Liner from the line's opening in 1981 until November 2009.

 Background

 Introduced on February 2, 2006, simultaneously with the extension of the Port Liner to Kobe Airport, the 2000 series is based on the Kawasaki Computer Control Vehicle (KCV) developed by Kawasaki Heavy Industries, the same company that manufactures the 8000 series rolling stock used for the Port Liner since service began.
 Therefore, it has guide wheels for floating switches installed on both sides of the cars.
 2000 series and 8000 series are the only New Transit System rolling stock to handle this type.
 Since the last of the ageing 8000 series trains were withdrawn in 2009, additional 2000 series rolling stock may be manufactured in the future.
 Formation numbers are 13 through 15.